 - (p) Therefore, it is the intent of the Legislature to develop a means to leverage public and private dollars to substantially expand the scale of evidence-based home visiting programs throughout California, beginning with communities and populations with the greatest need. - SEC.
-2. Section 14148.25 is added to the Health and Safety Code, to read: - 14148.25. (a) The department shall, in consultation with stakeholders, including, but not limited to, representatives from Medi-Cal managed care plans, public and private hospitals, evidence-based home visiting programs, and local governments, develop-and implement a plan on or before January 1, 2017, to ensure that evidence-based home visiting programs are offered and provided to-all Medi-Cal eligible pregnant and parenting women.
+2. Section 14148.25 is added to the Health and Safety Code, to read: - 14148.25. (a) The department shall, in consultation with stakeholders, including, but not limited to, representatives from Medi-Cal managed care plans, public and private hospitals, evidence-based home visiting programs, and local governments, other governmental entities including local and state law enforcement and corrections agencies, local and state social services agencies, and local and state educational agencies, develop a feasibility plan on or before January 1, 2017,-to determine the feasibility of that describes the costs, benefits, and any potential barriers related to offering evidence-based home visiting programs to Medi-Cal eligible pregnant and parenting women.
 The department shall consult with stakeholders from diverse geographical regions of the state.
-The department shall consider all of the following in developing the plan: - (1) Establishing Medi-Cal coverage for evidence-based home visiting program services. - (2) Incentives for Medi-Cal providers to offer evidence-based home visiting program services. - (3) Other mechanisms to fund evidence-based home visiting program-services. services for Medi-Cal eligible pregnant and parenting women. - (4) Identifying among evidence-based home visiting programs those with established evidence to improve health outcomes, the experience of care, and cost savings to the health care system. - (b) In developing the plan, the department shall prioritize the identification of funding sources, other than General Fund moneys, to fund evidence-based home visiting program services, including local, federal, or private funds, or any other funds made available for these program services.
+The department shall consider all of the following in developing the plan: - (1) Establishing Medi-Cal coverage for evidence-based home visiting program services. - (2) Incentives for Medi-Cal providers to offer evidence-based home visiting program services. - (3) Other mechanisms to fund evidence-based home visiting program services for Medi-Cal eligible pregnant and parenting women. - (4) Identifying among evidence-based home visiting programs those with established evidence to improve health outcomes, the experience of care, and cost savings to the health care system. - (b) In developing the plan, the department shall prioritize the identification of funding sources, other than General Fund moneys, to fund evidence-based home visiting program services, including local, federal, or private funds, or any other funds made available for these program services. - 39 (c) For the purposes of this section, the following definitions 40 shall apply: